-USC College Prep, Blue Campus Overview
+USC College Prep, Orange Campus Overview

-USC College Prep, Blue Campus (USCBC) is an independent, site-based charter school using an innovative educational model to serve high needs students in grades 9-12.
-USCBC is the fourth charter school of its parent nonprofit public benefit corporation, Ednovate, Inc. (Ednovate).
+USC College Prep, Orange Campus (USCOC) is an independent, site-based charter school using an innovative educational model to serve high needs students in grades 9-12.
+USCOC is the fourth charter school of its parent nonprofit public benefit corporation, Ednovate, Inc. (Ednovate).
 Ednovate was established to facilitate the development of USC Hybrid High School, which opened in 2012, as well as future schools modeled after it.
-USCBC is committed to serving students in the Pico-Union/Westlake neighborhoods who are educationally underserved.
+USCOC is committed to serving students in the East Los Angeles neighborhood who are educationally underserved.

 Nationwide, just 9% of students coming from households with a family income below \$34,160 graduate from college by age 24, compared to 77% of students coming from families with a household income above \$108,650 (Mortenson, 2007).
-The Pico-Union/Westlake neighborhoods are no exception to this pattern; in Pico-Union, only 6.7% of residents 25 years of age and over have a four-year college degree, and in neighboring Westlake, about 30% of residents 25 years of age and over have less than a high school degree.1 USC College Prep, Blue Campus aims to put an end to this pattern by creating a high school model that effects a Positive Multigenerational Change for the families it serves and the surrounding community.
-At USCBC, all students will graduate prepared to enter and graduate from a four-year college or university.
-Students will develop not only the academic skills they need to be accepted to college but also the mindsets and behaviors needed to graduate from college, as well as a deep sense of purpose for doing so.
+The East Los Angeles neighborhood is no exception to this pattern; in East LA, only 3.7% of residents 25 years of age and over have a four-year college degree.1 USC College Prep, Orange Campus aims to put an end to this pattern by creating a high school model that effects a Positive Multigenerational Change for the families it serves and the surrounding community.
+At USCOC, all students will graduate prepared to enter and graduate from a four-year college but also the mindsets and behaviors needed to graduate from college, as well as a deep sense of purpose for doing so.

-USCBC students will benefit from the school's rigorous, highly personalized curriculum.
+USCOC students will benefit from the school's rigorous, highly personalized curriculum.
 The core academic curriculum is delivered through a combination of online coursework that students complete onsite with support from their teachers as well as group projects, discussions, and performance tasks.
 This blended learning model allows for more efficient use of student and teacher time, creating space for the deep learning that happens with the school's projects and performance tasks.
 Self-paced online lessons curated by a highly qualified teaching staff will allow students to work at their own pace and develop the skills they will need to succeed in college.
 All students will be provided the supports they need to excel through real time interventions from their teachers.